 A backslide from sophisticated French cuisine, but one of the best things you could possibly eat in Paris, and the trendy, multicultural pedestrian haunt of The Marais is the perfect place to find one.
 First you have to find the right place to buy it, and you won’t look far as the hustlers beg you to try their brand.

 The pita bread is hefty and feels like a football in your hand, an intense wad of garlic, salad, and falafels.
 You walk away with the falafel, but eating on the move is tricky, as this phonebook of condiments requires your full attention.
 I didn’t try one drunk or hungover yet, but i’m imagining an even more profound effect!

-I’ve written a word on Arts et Métiers station during my Paris Metro post here, the amazing steampunk submarine metro platform.
+I’ve written a word on Arts et Métiers station during my Paris Metro post here, (and a more detailed look as well!) about the amazing steampunk submarine metro platform.
 I love it, the colours, the theme, how it feels something more than just a station.
 Well done, decorators.

 Sadly, this older store closed in 1940 when the Nazis stormed into town, and never re-opened.
 Today, the store on the Left Bank is one the best places to find English literature.

 Photograph one old book